This site uses affiliate links and I may earn a commission at no extra cost to you.

 How can I thicken my curry?

-You can add some cornstarch to quickly thicken the sauce if it is too thin to your liking.
+You can add some cornstarch to quickly thicken the sauce if it is too thin for your liking.
 Remember, to use full-fat coconut milk and to let the dish simmer for best results.

 finished Cauliflower Sweet Potato Mushroom Curry in a white bowl against a white background